 Once diagnosed and treated, the symptoms associated with food sensitivities subside and people feel better; some gain energy and even lose resistant body fat.
 All regain quality of life and are one step closer to optimal health and wellness.

-Learn more about Food Sensitivity Testing
+Learn more about Food Sensitivity Testing in the FAQ section.

 About the author: Dr. Covington is an internal medicine physician and certified in obesity medicine.
 She is the CEO of Abundant Health & Vitality Associates in Charlotte, NC where she provides personalized nutrition, weight management, and food sensitivity testing.